renatawong/renatawong.github.io/_pages/join-us.md

 ## International students

-If you are interested in pursuing your master's degree at Chang Gung University under supervision of Prof. Renata Wong, please contact us with your CV and other relevant materials.
+If you are interested in pursuing your master's degree at Chang Gung University under the supervision of Prof. Renata Wong, please contact us with your CV and other relevant materials.

 ## Contact